If you are an author, publisher, webmaster or promoter, you will definitely want to read this whole page before posting at all in these forums.

 7. Other automatic restrictions based on post count:

-Please note, in addition to the automatics limitations already mentioned, new members--those with less than 10 posts--are also blocked from posting in the 'buy, sell and trade' section, are blocked from voting in polls, and have a limited access to the PM system.
-In regards to the latter, you can send PMs as a new member but they may be blocked if the automatic filter detects words or phrases common in spam postings.
-Please understand this is to protect our members against spam in PMs and is needed because the moderators and I--to protect your privacy--cannot manually moderate PMs before they are sent.
-Once you have made some more posts and been registered for a few days, your PMs will not be checked by the filter and you will have full access to the PM system.
-Much like the PM filter, while you are still a new member, the filter may automatically flag your post.
-It flags about one in three hundred posts/PMs, most of which are spam but many on the other hand are false positives.
+Please note, in addition to the automatics limitations already mentioned, new members--those with less than 10 posts--are also blocked from posting in the 'buy, sell and trade' section, are blocked from voting in polls, and are blocked from sending PMs.
+While you are still a new member, the anti-spam filter may automatically flag your post.
+It flags about one in three hundred posts, most of which are spam but many on the other hand are false positives.
 Unlike a PM however, a flagged post will not be blocked completely but rather held for moderation.
 We will review the post and approve or disapprove it quickly.
 Again, this automatic check is only performed for 'new members' and will not occur once you have made some more posts and been registered for a few days.

 8. If you have less than 25 posts or have been registered less than 1 week, you may not make a post about a book with an Amazon sales rank worse than 100,000 in books.